topiary/topiary/docs/book/src/cli/configuration.md

 },
 ```

-Each unique git source is shallow-cloned once per Topiary run and reused
+Each unique Git source is shallow-cloned once per Topiary run and reused
 across every query (and grammar) that references it, so listing several
 queries from the same repository does not incur repeated network
 calls.